 Anal cancer is caused by the same types of HPV as cervical cancer, but routine anal screening is not recommended.
 However, some experts advise that people at higher risk, including gay men with HIV, should be offered anal Pap tests and HPV tests.

 Colon and Rectal Cancer

-Colorectal cancer is the third most common cancer in the United States and the second leading cause of cancer-related death.
+Colorectal cancer is the fourth most common cancer and the second leading cause of cancer-related deathin the United States.
 With routine screening it can be detected early, when it’s easier to treat.

 One type of colon cancer screening involves physical examination of the inside of the colon.
 These tests look for abnormal growths called polyps that can progress to cancer.
 A colonoscopy uses a flexible lighted tube to view the entire colon, while a sigmoidoscopy views the lower part of the colon and rectum.
 These tests involve bowel preparation beforehand and are sometimes done under some type of sedation.
 Alternative imaging methods include “virtual colonoscopy” (computed tomography or CT scans) and X-rays with a barium enema to improve visibility of the colon.

 Another type of test called Cologuard looks for DNA changes in a stool sample.
 The fecal immunochemical test (FIT) and guaiac fecal occult blood test (gFOBT) look for blood in the stool.
 These tests let you take a stool sample at home and mail it to a lab.
 These tests are not as precise as a colonoscopy, but some people are more likely to get them done.